 We have a rule here at Thrifty Traveler: When Delta is charging a boatload of SkyMiles, look at Virgin Atlantic.

 Thanks to a close partnership between these two airlines, you can use Virgin Atlantic miles to book Delta flights.
-And it’s easy to get the Virgin Atlantic miles you need because you can transfer them from Chase, Citi, and American Express.

 While Delta’s pricing jumps all over the place, Virgin Atlantic is far more stable for booking Delta flights.
 A domestic round-trip on Delta will always be 25,000 Virgin Atlantic miles, a one-way trip to Europe in business class is always 50,000 miles … you get the picture.
 Finding the award space can take some trial and error, but when you do, the savings can be huge.

 Let’s say you want to plan a trip to Tokyo, flying in a flashy new Delta One suite.
 Flying from Minneapolis-St. Paul (MSP) to Tokyo-Haneda (HND) won’t be cheap with SkyMiles.
 In fact, this 120,000-mile rate is actually pretty decent for Delta – it’s not rare to see business class flights selling for twice that.